Rascal585/Single-Player/README.md

 2. Unzip the file

-3. Open the "Single-Player" folder and double click on "Start-Windows.cmd"
+3. Open the "Single-Player" folder and double click on "Start-Windows.cmd" or if using Linux, execute "Start-Linux.sh".
+If running Apple MacOS, first read the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">"MacOS Getting Started Guide"</a> and if using a Raspberry Pi 3b+ or newer, please refer to the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide.md">Raspberry Pi Getting Started Guide</a>

-4. Allow MariaDB and Java permission if prompted by Windows Firewall
+4. Windows users: allow any MariaDB and Java permissions if prompted by the Windows Firewall

 5. For an in-depth getting started guide, check out:

-<a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.txt">Windows Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">MacOS Getting Started Guide</a>
+<a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.txt">Windows Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">MacOS Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide.md">Raspberry Pi Getting Started Guide</a>

-This works in Linux and on Mac but has not been scripted out with a portable MariaDB SQL database server at this time.
-Join our Discord if you need help.
+Feel free to join our Discord if you need help: <a href="https://discord.gg/KGvudZ9">https://discord.gg/KGvudZ9</a>

 [Return to top](#top)

 ## Minimum Requirements<a name="requirements"></a>

-* Windows XP, MacOS, or Linux
+* Windows XP, MacOS, Ubuntu 18.04 Linux, or CentOS 7 Linux (or newer)

-* 2GB RAM (in order to run both server and client)
+* 2GB RAM in order to run both server and client or 1GB RAM to just run the game server

 * Java 8 (JDK 1.8) or newer (Preferably OpenJDK - <a href="https://adoptopenjdk.net">https://adoptopenjdk.net</a>)